TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/UpgradeToLts/Index.rst

 Administration / Configuration:

-* Sites, languages and URL configuration are now handled in the new Sites module:
+* Sites, languages and URL configuration are now handled in the new :ref:`Sites module <t3coreapi:sitehandling>`

-   * :ref:`Sites <t3coreapi:sitehandling>`
-   * :ref:`additional language configurations <t3coreapi:sitehandling-addingLanguages>`
-   * :ref:`t3coreapi:routing-advanced-routing-configuration`

 * Learn more about how TYPO3 9 now handles :ref:`readable URLs <t3coreapi:routing>` out of the box
   so that extensions like RealURL become unnecessary.
 * TYPO3 9 has a new redirects Module (no documentation yet)